This article describes the installation and software upgrade process for the ShadowSnap agent.

-The current version of ShadowSnap is version 4.0.0.
+The current version of ShadowSnap is version 4.0.0 and requires a server reboot to finalize its install.
 It works in conjunction with ShadowProtect MSP version 5.0.1.

 The ShadowProtect software contains the ShadowSnap agent, the method by which the Datto appliance communicates with the protected machine to perform a backup.

 The ShadowSnap agent uses VSS writers to capture application-aware backup images.
 In case of failures in specific VSS providers, ShadowProtect also has a fallback: the StorageCraft Shadow Copy Provider.
 This service only requests the most important VSS writers to deliver a crash-consistent backup.